amatsii/slate/source/index.html.md

 | 404  | Invalid businessId supplied                    |

 ## Schedule payments for this subscription using the order and amounts specified in the body

+This endpoint schedule payments for this subscription using the order and amounts specified in the body

 > **Example request**